upleveled/ical-move-events/readme.md

 icalmv data/calendar.ics --start 2020-05-21 --end 2020-08-15
 ```

-This will account for timezone changes as a result of Daylight Savings Time, with a default timezone of `Europe/Vienna`.
+`icalmv` will account for timezone changes as a result of Daylight Savings Time, with a default timezone of `Europe/Vienna`.
 To specify a different timezone, pass in a `--timezone` option:

 ```sh
 icalmv data/calendar.ics --start 2020-05-21 --end 2020-08-15 --timezone America/Vancouver